Florida vs. Michigan Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Florida Performance Insights

-- The Gators are outscoring opponents by 9.5 points per game with a +95 scoring differential overall.
-They put up 82.3 points per game (47th in college basketball) and allow 72.8 per contest (229th in college basketball).
+- The Gators average 82.3 points per game (47th in college basketball) while giving up 72.8 per outing (229th in college basketball).
+They have a +95 scoring differential overall and outscore opponents by 9.5 points per game.

-- Florida records 44.5 rebounds per game (sixth in college basketball) while allowing 33.1 per contest to its opponents.
-It outrebounds opponents by 11.4 boards per game.

-- The Gators rank 138th in college basketball with 97.3 points scored per 100 possessions, and 85th in college basketball defensively with 86.1 points conceded per 100 possessions.
+- The Gators' 97.3 points per 100 possessions on offense rank 138th in college basketball, and the 86.1 points they allow per 100 possessions rank 85th in college basketball.

-- Florida has lost the turnover battle by 1.9 turnovers per game, committing 13.4 (301st in college basketball play) while forcing 11.5 (234th in college basketball).
+- Florida has committed 1.9 more turnovers per game than its opponents, averaging 13.4 (301st in college basketball action) while forcing 11.5 (234th in college basketball).

 Michigan Performance Insights

-- The Wolverines outscore opponents by 6.3 points per game (posting 82.2 points per game, 48th in college basketball, and allowing 75.9 per contest, 296th in college basketball) and have a +69 scoring differential.
+- The Wolverines' +69 scoring differential (outscoring opponents by 6.3 points per game) is a result of putting up 82.2 points per game (48th in college basketball) while allowing 75.9 per outing (296th in college basketball).

-- Michigan wins the rebound battle by five boards on average.
-It records 37.5 rebounds per game, 146th in college basketball, while its opponents grab 32.5.
+- The 37.5 rebounds per game Michigan accumulates rank 146th in college basketball, 5.0 more than the 32.5 its opponents record.

-- Michigan knocks down 9.2 three-pointers per game (50th in college basketball) while shooting 37.8% from deep (41st in college basketball).
-It is making 1.8 more threes than its opponents, who drain 7.4 per game at 36.2%.
+- Michigan hits 1.8 more threes per contest than the opposition, 9.2 (50th in college basketball) compared to its opponents' 7.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.